Affiliate links on Android Authority may earn us a commission. Learn more.

 The camera does a passable job when the lighting is good enough — check out the samples in the next section to see for yourself.
 Your middle-of-the-day shots when out sightseeing will turn out fine.
 It’s everything else that suffers, which means anything with a wide dynamic range in terms of lighting.
 Details are lost from shadowed areas and bright ones alike, but at least focus is tight most of the time.
 Unfortunately, low-light shots are noisy and show over-sharpening making nighttime shooting practically pointless.
 Selfies are soft and somewhat unnatural-looking, too.

 Video capture is limited to 1080p at a measly 30fps, which is another downgrade compared to the Nord N10’s 4K/30fps or 1080p/60fps options and behind most competitors.
 The footage I shot was mediocre in terms of color, sharpness, and exposure.
-It serves in a pinch but I wouldn’t rely on it for anything important.
+It serves in a pinch, but I wouldn’t rely on it for anything important.
+It’s certainly not one of the best camera phones, though.

 OnePlus Nord N20 camera samples